 All M&NT staff are based at the Historic Dockyard Museum, although our work can take us out to Camp and in some cases, much further afield.
 The team is currently made up of six full-time employees, although it must be said that we could not manage without our part-time staff and our summer helpers.

 Andrea is a 7th generation Islander on her mother's side.
-Her family can be traced back to the arrival of Governor Richard Clement Moody when he, along with a detachment of Royal Sappers and Miners arrived at Port Louis on 15th January 1842 on the brig Hebe.
-Private James Biggs and his family decided to settle in the Islands and have hundreds of descendants worldwide.
+Her family can be traced back to the arrival of Governor Richard Clement Moody when he, along with a detachment of Royal Sappers and Miners arrived at Port Louis on 15th January 1842.
+Private James Biggs and wife Margaret decided to settle in the Islands.
+James and Margaret have hundreds of descendants worldwide.

 Andrea lives at Mullet Creek with her husband Martyn, who she met when he was on tour on HMS Dumbarton Castle in 2004.
-Andrea has two children, Ollie, who recently completed his third year studying Business at Chichester College, and Amber who attends the Infant & Junior School in Stanley.
+Andrea has two children, Ollie and Amber.

 Teena joined the Museum in June 2017 as the new Records & Research Assistant after several years working in the Fishing Industry.